-- 1) Presidents and officers: Any president or presidents of the Council or moderator or vice-moderator or vice-moderators of the central committee who have not been elected delegates by their churches. - 2) Members of the retiring central committee: Any members of the retiring central committee who have not been elected delegates by their churches. - 3) Representatives of associate member churches (following confirmation of rule I: "churches which do not fulfil the criteria of size and have not been granted membership for exceptional reasons"): Each associate member church ("each one of these churches") may elect one representative. - 4) Advisers: The central committee may invite a small number of persons who have a special contribution to make to the deliberations of the assembly or who have participated in the activities of the World Council.
-Before an invitation is

-- extended to an adviser who is a member of a member church, that church shall be consulted. - 5) Delegated representatives: The central committee may invite persons officially designated as delegated representatives by organizations with which the World Council maintains relationship. - 6) Delegated observers: The central committee may invite persons officially designated as delegated observers by non-member churches. - c) Persons without the right to speak or to participate in decision-making
+- i.
+Presidents and moderator or vice-moderator(s): Any president of the Council or moderator or vice-moderator of the central committee who has not been elected delegate by their church. - ii.
+Members of the outgoing central committee: Any member of the outgoing central committee who has not been elected delegate by his or her church. - iii.
+Representatives of churches which do not fulfil the criteria of size and have not been granted membership for exceptional reasons: Each one of these churches may elect one representative. - iv.
+Advisers: The central committee may invite a small number of persons who have a special contribution to make to the deliberations of the assembly or who have participated in the activities of the Council.
+Before an invitation is extended to an adviser who is a member of a member church, that church shall be consulted. - v.
+Delegated representatives: The central committee may invite persons officially designated as delegated representatives by organizations with which the World Council of Churches maintains relationship. - vi.
+Delegated observers: The central committee may invite persons officially designated as delegated observers by non-member churches. - c.
+Persons without the right to speak or to participate in decision-making